 WAITSFIELD WATER SUPPLY - VT0020997

-Consumer Confidence Report - 2019
+Consumer Confidence Report - 2021

-This report is a snapshot of the quality of the water that we provided in 2019.
+This report is a snapshot of the quality of the water that we provided in 2021.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
 This report is designed to inform you about the quality water and services we deliver to you every day.
-To learn more, please attend any of our regularly scheduled meetings which are held:
+To learn more, please attend any of our regularly scheduled meetings which are held on the 2nd Thursday of each month at 8.00am.

+The water operator who can answer questions about this report is: Nathaniel Fredericks - email fredericksnathaniel@gmail.com

+Water Source Information

+Your water comes from: